OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-30.md

 ## Genesis 30:2

-Jacob's anger was kindled against Rachel, and he said, “Am I in the place of God, who has withheld from you the fruit of the womb?”
+Jacob was became angry with Rachel and said, “Am I in the place of God, who has withheld from you the blessing of children?”

 ## Genesis 30:3